DmytroHutnyk/FlashCardsApp/README.md

-# Flashcards Application based on Entity Manager
+# Flashcards Command Line Interface Application based on Entity Manager

 ## Description
 A Spring Boot console application for learning and testing translations in multiple languages (English, German, and Polish) with the ability for extension.
 Data is read from a H2 Database.
 Two functionalities were added: Delete and Update a word.